Moore's Ford lynchings: July events

 In July 1946, J. Loy Harrison employed two young African-American couples as sharecroppers on his farm in Walton County, Georgia.
 One was George W. Dorsey and his wife Mae (Murray) Dorsey.
-George W. Dorsey (born November 1917) was a veteran of World War II; he had been back in the United States less than nine months after having served nearly five years in the Pacific War.
-Mae (Murray) Dorsey was born September 20, 1922.
-The other couple were Roger Malcom (born March 22, 1922) and his wife Dorothy (Dorsey) Malcom (born July 25, 1926), who was seven months pregnant.
+George Dorsey (born November 1917) was a veteran of World War II; he had been back in the US less than nine months after having served nearly five years in the Pacific War.
+Mae Dorsey was born September 20, 1922.
+The other couple were Roger Malcom (born March 22, 1922) and his wife Dorothy (Dorsey) Malcom (born July 25, 1926), who was George Dorsey's sister.
+She was reported by a newspaper to allegedly be pregnant.
+She was also known as Doris and Millie Kate.

-On July 11, Roger Malcom allegedly stabbed Barnette Hester, a white man; Malcom was arrested and held in the county jail in Monroe, the Walton county seat.
+On July 11, Roger Malcom allegedly stabbed Barnette Hester, a white man who was his boss and landlord; Malcom was arrested and held in the county jail in Monroe, the Walton county seat.

-In 2007 the Associated Press reported revelations about former governor Eugene Talmadge, based on 3725 pages of FBI material related to its 1946 investigation of the Moore's Ford lynching.
+In 2007, the Associated Press reported revelations about former governor Eugene Talmadge, based on 3,725 pages of FBI material related to its 1946 investigation of the Moore's Ford lynching.
 Talmadge returned to Monroe on July 12, a day after the stabbing of Barnette Hester.
 This was five days before the Democratic gubernatorial primary on July 17, and he was seeking rural votes.
 (According to the county unit system, he could win the primary if he won enough counties, even if his popular vote was not the highest.)

 The FBI's investigation later that year reported a witness saying that Talmadge was seen talking to George Hester, the brother of Barnette Hester, in front of the Walton County courthouse in Monroe.
 Talmadge reportedly "offered immunity to anyone 'taking care of negro'."
 He hoped the Hester family would use their influence to help him win Walton County in the imminent Democratic primary for governor.
 Talmadge needed to win enough rural counties in Georgia in order to offset the popularity of his opponent Carmichael in urban areas with higher numbers of residents.